Measurements that apply to SAP Holds

 - Complete and excel in all of your courses (67% percent at minimum).

 - Make progress toward degree completion.
-Use the information available to you in your portal to view the progress you are making towards your degree requirements go to My.CCC.edu and click on Academic Plan.
+Go to My.CCC.edu and click on Academic Plan.

 - Allow for a minimum of 2 hours of study for every hour you are in the classroom.